fenivana/text-input-validator/README.md

 # text-input-validator
-Progressive text input control validator
+Progressive text input control validator.

+Most validate-while-typing validators are annoying, they will flash red warning at you when you type first letter.
+Well of course, I havn't finished typing yet!

+This validator is not the same.
+It can use different checking rules on typing and finished.

 ## Usage
 See file `examples/index.html`: